-The Detective Emilia Cruz series
+Reviews of the Detective Emilia Cruz series

-Emilia Cruz is the first and only female police detective in Acapulco.
-The city is Mexico’s homicide capital where rival cartels fight for smuggling routes along the Pacific coast.
 Every day, Emilia faces drug violence, official corruption, and Mexico’s culture of machismo.
 Plots are torn from today’s headlines: missing persons, money laundering, drug violence, cartels, crooks, and official corruption.

 Finalist for the Silver Falchion award for Best Procedural of 2017 from the Killer Nashville International Writer’s Conference.